SERVICE HISTORIES of ROYAL NAVY WARSHIPS in WORLD WAR 2

 (Note: Destroyer screen comprised HM Destroyers GRENVILLE, ULYSSES, UNDINE,

-URCHIN URANIA, UNDAUNTED, QUIBERCN (RAN), QUICKMATCH (RAN),
+URCHIN URANIA, UNDAUNTED, QUIBERON (RAN), QUICKMATCH (RAN),

-QUALITY (RAN), QUADRANT (RAN) of 4th Destroyer Flotilla and H M Destroyers
+QUALITY (RAN), QUADRANT (RAN) of 4th Destroyer Flotilla and HM Destroyers

 TROUBRIDGE, TENACIOUS, TERMAGANT, TERPSICHORE and TEAZER of 24th